elinoyam/ComputationalBiologyEx1/README.md

 * random board is for the first task, pre-defined board is for the second task where we had to implement a strategy to make the rumor spread slower.

-  random board has 2 colors:
+  random board has 4 colors:
+    White - person who doesn't believe the rumor

+    Black - The square has no person in it.

     Red - person who believed the rumor at the current iteration(generation)

-    Yellow - a person who believed the rumor and now he can't get the rumor again for L generations.
+    Yellow - a person who got and believed the rumor previous generation and it will stay yellow for L generation, after L generation the person doesn't believe the                rumor anymore, therefore the square becomes white

-  pre-defined board has 5 colors:
+  pre-defined board has 7 colors:
+    White - person who doesn't believe the rumor

+    Black - The square has no person in it.

     Red - person who believed the rumor at the current iteration(generation)

-    and the rest 4 colors are like Yellow in the random board but now split to S1,S2,S3,S4
+    and the rest 4 colors are like Yellow in random board but now it splits to S1,S2,S3,S4

     Yellow - represents person from S4